 Three Keep tabs on what needs to be re-arranged for the awesome new date.
 Maybe treat it as almost going back to the drawing board, and using your original tick-sheet.
 Maybe even on the calendar I sent over with your welcome pack (I hope it’s helped) to go through everything, just to make sure you haven’t missed a thing, and before you know it, you’re back ahead of the game.

 Four Be flexible with those new dates.
 I know changing a date really isn’t the nicest thing.
-You’ve got yourself all built up, only to feel pretty deflated that you’ve had to resign yourself to changing the date.
+You’ve got yourself all built up, only to feel pretty deflated that you’ve had to resign yourself to changing the date, and possibly for a second time.
 But don’t worry.
 Take encouragement knowing that we’re literally all in this together.
 From venues, to florists, to me, the photographer.
 Your carefully selected team of vendors will be doing their absolute upmost to make sure the change of date goes as smoothly as possible.
-When I talk about flexibility with dates, it’s just worth bearing in mind that a lot of venues and vendors already have bookings secured for the winter period and well into 2021.
+When I talk about flexibility with dates, it’s just worth bearing in mind that a lot of venues and vendors already have bookings secured for later in 2021 and 2022.
 I know it’s not ideal at all, but a lot of those will be the prime Saturdays like this year, so being ok to reschedule for a weekday or a Sunday could open up availability so much more for you.

 Five Give yourself some new wedding related tasks to keep yourself excited and motivated for the big day.
 Having to suddenly wait for a new date which in some cases may almost be another year away I’m sure can be pretty disheartening.
 But setting yourself new goals will give that new date some real punch, and a mighty fine punch that’ll have you looking forward to it with even more excitement in no time!